Network-Sec/adafruit_trinkey_RP2040_InfoStealer/README.md

 ## Adafruit Trinkey RP2040 InfoStealer
-Building a simple, undetectable Info Stealer, physical edition
+Building a simple, undetectable Info Stealer, physical edition.

+## Undetectable?
+Yeah.
+Complete stealth 9000 promax premium.
+Note that it's **not over 9000**.
+Tested only on non-AD Windows 10 clients, AD may or may not behave differently (default config, probably not).
+It could still leave some traces, depending on how the system is monitored, `sysmon`, `SIEM` or other advanced detection may catch it of course.

 ## Code
 Working but not fully finished.
 We added a `Blink Debug` function, cause we often ran into the issue of "Safe Mode", when the Python script goes beyond software-fault and you cannot read it via REPL.
 Recommend to remove blinking on your release version.